-Students may pay by check, cash, money order, cashier's check, credit card (online only; MasterCard, Discover, American Express or VISA), or wire transfers (please contact the Business Office for instructions).
+- D. Students may pay by check, cash, money order, cashier's check, credit card (online only; MasterCard, Discover, American Express, or VISA), International Funds Transfer (IFT) online via Transact, or wire transfers (please contact the Business Office for instructions).
 Checks should be mailed to: Vermont Law and Graduate School, Attn: Business Office; PO Box 96, South Royalton, Vt.
 05068, or submitted to the Business Office on the second Floor of Abbott House.
 Students' account numbers and/or names must appear on all checks and money orders to ensure they are credited to the appropriate accounts.
-Vermont Law and Graduate School now offers the option to pay your student account online: campusweb.vermontlaw.edu.

-Transcript requests will not be released for any student who has an outstanding balance with Vermont Law and Graduate School until the balance and any applicable interest is paid in full.
+Vermont Law and Graduate School now offers the option to pay your student account online: campusweb.vermontlaw.edu. - E. Transcript requests will not be released for any student who has an outstanding balance with Vermont Law and Graduate School until the balance and any applicable interest is paid in full. - F. Unpaid Tuition Drop Policy: Any residential student who, by the last day of the add/drop period, still has a full tuition balance on their account will be notified through their Vermont Law and Graduate School email account regarding outstanding tuition and fee delinquencies, and will be given seven (7) business days from the last day of add/drop period to make payment or make payment arrangements.
+After the seven (7) business days, if no payment or payment arrangements have been made, the student will be subject to academic dismissal from Vermont Law and Graduate School.
+Appeals to this decision may be made in writing to the Comptroller in the Business Office.